-FY23 below: Includes only quarter 1 data.
+\FY23 below: Includes only quarters 1 - 3 data.

 Over the past several fiscal years, the Commonwealth has been tracking information on the average and median lengths of stay for persons admitted to state psychiatric hospitals.
-The average length of stay and median lengths of stay for both adults and children admitted and discharged in the full fiscal years of FY17-FY22 are displayed below.
+The average length of stay and median lengths of stay for both adults and children admitted and discharged in the full fiscal years of FY17-FY22 and the first two quarters of FY23 are displayed below.

 REACH is tracking lengths of stay for persons in a private psychiatric hospital as the REACH programs are made aware of such persons.
-The data for FY23Q1 for median length of stay for adults and children was 8 days as compared to 7 days in FY22Q4.
-In comparing the average length of stay in FY23Q1 to FY22Q4, the adult's average length of stay decreased from 11 to 10 days and the children's length of stay increased from 8 to 9 days.
-This information for the current quarter under review is provided on the next page.
+The median length of stay for children was 8 days for both this quarter and the last two quarters.
+For adults the median length of stay was 10 days for FY23Q3 as compared to 7 days in FY23Q2.
+In comparing the average length of stay in FY23Q3 to FY23Q2, the adult's average length of increased slightly from 10 to 11 days and the children's length of stay increased from 8 to 11 days.
+This information for the current quarter under review is provided below.

 REACH is capturing information for hospitalized persons based upon if they are accepting or refusing REACH services surrounding their hospitalization.
-If the person (or their decision maker, as applicable) accepts REACH services ("known"), REACH can participate in discharge planning and offer mobile supports in the community, or a step down stay at a crisis therapeutic home if indicated.
+If the person (or their decision maker, as applicable) accepts REACH services ("known"), REACH can participate in discharge planning and offer mobile supports in the community, or a step-down stay at a crisis therapeutic home if indicated.
 An individual (or their decision maker) may elect to decline REACH services ("unknown") when offered which is outside of the program's control.
-Length of stay data for private hospitalizations for FY23Q1 are displayed below.
+Length of stay data for private hospitalizations for FY23Q3 are displayed below.
 In the context of the graphs that follow on average and median lengths of stay, accepting is displayed as "known" and refusing services is displayed as "unknown".

-Length of stay data for FY22Q1 - Q4 are noted below for known versus unknown to REACH persons in state psychiatric facilities.
+Length of stay data for the first two quarters of FY23\ are noted below for known versus unknown to REACH persons in state psychiatric facilities.